rky0930/tf_dev_summit_2019/README.md

       - TensorFlow Serving
   - Life Saving Machine Learning

-### Lightnign Talks: TensorFlow.jl - A Julia Front End to the TensorFlow World
+### Lightning Talks: TensorFlow.jl - A Julia Front End to the TensorFlow World
   - What is Julia ?
     - Dynamic yet performant programming language developed at MIT since 2009
     - A modern rethinking of a language for scientific computing